FAS2024/FAS2024/README.md

 - Prefer small, clear changes that are easy to review
 - Separate API logic from background jobs when needed
 - Try to make projects easy to run (docs, env examples, Docker)
-- Balance performance with readability and maintainability
+- Care about performance, but also readability and maintainability

 ---